Environmental, Social and Governance (ESG)

 The balancing of ESG values with the interests of stakeholders is essential in improving investor perception and public trust that works towards value enhancement for stakeholders in the long run.
 We recognise that climate change, directly and indirectly, affects our profitability and sustainable growth, hence it is crucial to protect these by mitigating and adapting to climate related risks.

-Rubberex also believes that as a responsible corporate citizen, one would have an obligation in making the earth a better place to live in through responsible investing, besides weighing on an appropriate risk-return profile for its investments.
-Accordingly, Rubberex incorporates these principles of sustainability in line with our core values of Integrity, Loyalty and Hard Work.
+Hexcare also believes that as a responsible corporate citizen, one would have an obligation in making the earth a better place to live in through responsible investing, besides weighing on an appropriate risk-return profile for its investments.
+Accordingly, Hexcare incorporates these principles of sustainability in line with our core values of Integrity, Loyalty and Hard Work.

 “In terms of climate change, we are also committed to achieving a carbon neutral position of our own emissions by 2030 and a Net Zero Carbon Emissions target by 2050, in line with the UN’s Sustainable Development Goals (SDGs) on Climate Action.
 We have already integrated renewable energy in our plant and will continue to invest in other low-carbon efficient technologies as we embark on this sustainability journey.
 Notwithstanding, we will also work collaboratively with our customers and evaluate our supply chains to deliver on our commitment towards a more sustainable future.”

 The United Nations Sustainable Development Goals (UN-SDG) towards a decarbonization pathway while ensuring long-term value creation for the organization

 Environmental Sustainability Goals